ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/hub-sink-replication.markdown

 RavenDB versions that precede 5.1 support **Pull Replication**, which allows you to define *Hub and Sink* tasks and replicate data from Hub to Sink.

-In RavenDB 5.1 and on, the *Pull Replication* feature is **replaced** by the *Hub/Sink Replication* that allows everything *Pull Replication* does and adds to it *Sink to Hub* replication and *Replication Filtering*.
+In RavenDB 5.1 and on, *Pull Replication* is replaced and enhanced by *Hub/Sink Replication*, which provides everything *Pull Replication* does and adds to it *Sink to Hub* replication and *Replication Filtering*.

 * Pull Replication tasks defined on a RavenDB version earlier than 5.1, **will remain operative** when you upgrade to version 5.1 and on.

 * A Hub or a Sink task that runs on a RavenDB version earlier than 5.1, **can** connect a Hub or a Sink defined on RavenDB 5.1 and on.
   You do **not** need to upgrade the task's instance to keep the task operative.

 {INFO: }